nabhocharger69/securenet-innovators/README.md

 ---

-The guidelines from RFC 9411 inspire this tool and aim to provide a robust benchmarking solution for network security devices.
+The guidelines from RFC 9411 inspire this tool, which aims to provide a robust benchmarking solution for network security devices.
 We welcome feedback and contributions to enhance IDS/IPS resilience and performance.